 Make sure you can afford the amount you will pay back each time.

-Your retailer can’t cut your power off if you’re keeping up with your payments, but they can if you don’t.
+Your retailer can’t cut your power off if you’re keeping up with your payments and meeting the conditions of your payment plan, but they can if you don’t.

 If you don’t know where to start, a financial counsellor may be able to help.

 The Sustainable Payment Plans Framework is designed to help you and your retailer agree to a payment plan you can afford and that will help you pay the money you owe.